Aviane Birth Control Side Effects: 2026 Guide

-• Common side effects include nausea, vomiting, headaches, and breast tenderness, which often improve over time.
+Common side effects include nausea, vomiting, headaches, and breast tenderness, and these often improve over the first few months of use.

-• Monitoring symptoms and consulting a healthcare provider promptly is essential for safety.
+Monitoring symptoms and reaching out to a doctor promptly is essential for staying safe on Aviane.

 To reduce nausea, try taking Aviane with food or before bedtime.
 If nausea persists or worsens, it’s important to consult a healthcare provider for advice.